occampos/Global_Happiness_Analysis/README.md

 *Visual 8; Country featrues correlated to happiness in 2023*
 </td><td>

-*Visual 9; Country featrues with a positive correlation in 2023*
+*Visual 9; Country featrues with a positive correlation coefficients in 2023*
 </td></tr>
 </table>